dguilak/org-mode-sms-inbox/README.md

 You can, of course, deploy this anywhere you'd want.
 I just used Heroku because I knew it'd be easy to replicate and it'll run easily on the free tier.

+## Known Issues

+It takes the Heroku instance a little over 15 seconds to awake once it gets some traffic coming its way.
+Unfortunately, Twilio's incoming message API has a 15-second timeout, so you're going to get an `HTTP 11200` error because it'll think the server is unresponsive, and you won't get the "Got it!" message.
+Any subsequent messages before it falls asleep again will provide the right confirmation message.

+The important thing is that your input gets logged, which is still the case.

 ## FAQ

 ### Why didn't you build note-reading functionality?